 Year 5 activity mainly centered around a greatly enhanced marketing regime in Australia, Asia and Europe with several parties interested to joint venture or purchase the resource/company and in discussions with the NLC to grant approval for ELA 23385 which abuts the main resource of BUKA.
-ERD are currently in the final stages of a joint venture/sale agreement with two of the interested parties and a sale/joint venture would result in the resources being further identified and a mining application submitted in year 6.
+ERD were in the final stages of a joint venture/sale agreement with two of the interested parties and a sale/joint venture would result in the resources being further identified and a mining application submitted in year 6.
+This agreement failed.
 The negotiations with the NLC still appear to ERD to have stalled and this tenement would greatly enhance the resource under the control of ERD.

 Year 6 activities were focussed on attempting to negotiate with the Northern Land Council on adjoining tenements and in finalising our marketing for the contained and previously reported resource.
-These discussions have been fruitful and a partial surrender of EL22478 will occur with full surrender of EL22479 and EL 22480.
-These tenements will be reapplied for after moratorium to protect the identified and inferred resources.
+These discussions have been fruitful and a partial surrender of EL22478 occurred with a full surrender of EL22479 and EL 22480.
+These tenements were reapplied for after moratorium to protect the identified and inferred resources.
+Year 7 activities incorporated minor office studies with 1 helicopter supported field reconnaissance trip and 2 vehicle based trips to gain small samples and adjust the figures from year 1 through 6 analysis.